Culture-to-Culture Image Translation and User Evaluation: Introduction

 Given these premises, the article's contribution is twofold.

-\begin{itemize} \item The article addresses the problem of ``culturizing" images and explores Generative Adversarial Networks (GAN) \cite{Goodfellow2014, Isola2017, Jun-Yan2017, Taeksoo2017, Mejjati2018, Sangwoo2018, Unit2017} for this purpose.
-With the term ``culturization," we intuitively mean altering the ``brushstroke of cultural features" that make objects perceived as belonging to a given culture while preserving the perceived functionalities of objects.
-Specifically, we translate selected objects in the image from a source to a target cultural domain. \item The article explores the research question: `to what extent do people like images that were ``culturized" to make them coherent with their culture?'
+\begin{itemize} \item The article introduces the problem of ``culturizing" objects images and explores Generative Adversarial Networks (GAN) \citep{Goodfellow2014, Isola2017, Jun-Yan2017, Taeksoo2017, Mejjati2018, Sangwoo2018, Unit2017} for this purpose.
+With the term ``culturization," we intuitively mean translating selected objects in the image from a source to a target cultural domain, i.e., altering the brushstroke of cultural features that make objects perceived as belonging to a given culture while preserving their functionalities or affordances. \item The article explores the research question: `to what extent do people like images that were culturized to make them coherent with their culture?'
 To this end, we prepared an online questionnaire to be submitted to Italian participants.
-Then, we evaluated through statistical analysis how people perceive the cultural context of objects, their preferences for culturized and non-culturized objects, and how realistic they perceive environments patched with culturized objects. \end{itemize}
+Then, we evaluated four hypotheses through statistical analysis: if Italian participants correctly recognize European objects (Hypothesis 1); if they prefer European objects (Hypothesis 2); if participants who prefer European objects also prefer non-European objects to be modified to look European (Hypothesis 3); if they prefer pictures of domestic environments that have been modified by culturizing pre-existing objects rather than superimposing new objects downloaded from the internet on the picture (Hypothesis 4).